openremote/documentation/docs/user-guide/rules-and-forecasting/when-then-rules.md

    * Leave the `Repetition ends` at `Never`
    * Click `Apply` and save the rule in the top right.

 Your rule is finished!
-Every weekday the rule will check if both conditions are met and if so, turns on the lights of Noordereiland.
+Every weekday the rule will check if both conditions are met and if so, turn on the lights of Noordereiland.

 ## See Also